Apple Inc.

 Key Risk

-If Siri AI (Gemini-powered, Fall 2026) proves undifferentiated and fails to drive a sustained upgrade supercycle through FY2027, while DMA-style App Store regulation spreads to the US and the Google dependency (search-default + Gemini) draws antitrust remedies, Services growth decelerates below 10% and iPhone normalizes to 215–225M units — collapsing the dual-engine narrative the multiple is priced for.
+If Siri AI (Gemini-powered, Fall 2026) proves undifferentiated and fails to drive a sustained upgrade supercycle through FY2027, while DMA-style App Store regulation spreads to the US and OpenAI/io Products ships a credible AI-native device that opens an off-iPhone computing surface, Services growth decelerates below 10% and iPhone normalizes to 215–225M units — collapsing the dual-engine narrative the multiple is priced for at a record ~$4.7T cap.

 Score Derivation